ImageMagick v6 Examples --

 Blend verse Dissolve

-This may not seem like much, but it can be very important, as it definines how the two composition methods handles part of the image which are not overlaid, or in areas where the overlay is transparent.
+This may not seem like much, but it can be very important, as it definines how the two composition methods handle parts of the image which are not overlaid, or in areas where the overlay is transparent.

 For example.